Yohannan Yoseph

 Mar Yohannan Yoseph (born 14 November 1966, in Trichur, India) is a bishop of the Chaldean Syrian Church, a metropolitan province of Assyrian Church of the East in India.
 He was consecrated on 17 January 2010, by Mar Dinkha IV, Patriarch of the Assyrian Church of the East.

 Early life

 Mar Yohannan Yoseph was born Joju Anto at East Fort in Trichur on 14 November 1966.
 He is the seventh of nine children of Therattil Chirakkekaran Antony and Annah (Cicily teacher).

-Joju Anto Chaldean arttended Syrian Primary School and Model High School for Boys,Trichur.
+Joju Anto completed his schooling from Chaldean Syrian Primary School and Model High School for Boys, Trichur.

 He earned his Bachelor of Commerce (B.Com) from Calicut University in 1989.

 He studied Theology at Mar Thoma Theological Seminary, Kottayam (1990 - 1994), and earned a Bachelor of Divinity (B.D.) from the University of Serampore.

 He stayed at St. Ephrem Ecumenical Research Institute, Kottayam (1998-2000), and earned a Master of Arts (M.A.) in Syriac Language and Literature from Mahatma Gandhi University, Kottayam in 2000.
 He then traveled to Iraq and stayed there till March, 2003 to continue Syriac studies.

-He received his Doctorate (Phd Studies) in Syriac Language and Literature from Mahatma Gandhi University, Kerala in 2017.
+He received his Doctorate (Phd Studies) in Syriac Language and Literature from Mahatma Gandhi University, Kottayam Kerala in 2017.